 Implementing this practice in all areas of their lives has been central in enabling them to find peace, authentic connection and deep fulfilment.

-Despite environments that dismiss, misinterpret, and misinformation about their neurology; how they love, learn, work and live.
+Despite inaccessible environments and humans that dismiss, misinterpret, and misinformation about their neurology; how they love, learn, work and live.

 A direct result of the disconnection, loss of their neurodivergent identity and culture.

-However, five years ago, despite having a very successful and fulfilling career, FAN decided to devote their lives entirely to their child, removing them from the institution of Education, becoming a 24/7 Carer providing the highest quality trauma recovery, disability care and learning, working and living environments.
+However, in 2015, despite having a very successful and fulfilling career, FAN decided to devote their lives entirely to their traumatised child, removing them from the institution of Education, becoming a 24/7 Disability Carer providing the highest quality trauma recovery, disability care and learning, working and living environments.
 Surrounding themselves only with the right humans for their child protecting them from Medical Models of Early Intervention Approaches [i.e. ABA and NDIS].

-Such approaches and practices interfere and discriminate their Innate Flow Neurodivergent Culture and disabilities.
+Such approaches and practices interfere, violate and discriminate their Neurodivergent Identities, Culture and disabilities.

-Their neurodivergent Innate Flow nurtures, respects and protects how they naturally play, express themselves, think and feel, learn and work, preventing them from unnecessary mental and emotional torment they have both lived.
+Their neurodivergent Flow nurtures, respects and protects how they naturally play, express themselves, think and feel, learn and work, preventing them from unnecessary psychological distress and torment they have both lived.

 Before making a decision to entirely devote their life to the ongoing quest of aiding and adapting to their child's learning, as well as finding new ways to support their child's diverse needs, they had a successful career.